rasumovsky/51_HggDM/README.md

      6) pseudoexperiment ensemble generation and analysis
      7) CLs and p0 calculators

-OPEN ISSUES 22/03/2015:
-     * DMMassPoints only compiles on lxplus (not OSX Yosemite...).
-Why?

-     * DMSigParam - need to choose RooRealVar ranges for fits.
-Also, need to consider using modified mass variable to prevent errors in the matrix used for the fit.

 NOTES 24/03/2015:

       Need to think more about handling communication between analysis classes.
       For example, should DMSigParam have its own instance of DMMassPoints, or should DMMaster pass a reference during initialization?
 Same issue will